 I personally have a massive fear of spiders and snakes and they are present in this region of the desert, but if this is not a problem for you and you love desert camping, then Valley of Fire State Park is a place worth staying at.
 Another reason to consider the camping activity is that the night sky here is truly stunning as it’s in the part of the US where you normally don’t get too many clouds and thus you will clearly see beautiful skies at night.

 Places to see near Valley of Fire State Park:

 If you enjoy your visit to this park and want to know what else is close by, here are a few recommendations:

-4) Hoover Dam (1 hour away).
+- Hoover Dam.
 You’ll have to drive into Vegas, then head south to Arizona.
 I would also recommend seeing the Gold Strike Hot Springs hike there.

 - Kanab (Utah): Its about 2-3 hours east.

 - There’s tons of other things to see around (or close enough) to Valley of Fire State Park.

 - Las Vegas hikes too and most of them are actually about a 30-40 minutes from Valley of Fire State Park.

 - Kanarra Falls.
 It’s an awesome slot canyon and waterfall hike in Utah (about 1 hour away from Valley of Fire).

 - This is where I want to hear YOUR ideas.
 If you’ve been to this park and have your own recommendations on what to see, I’m all ears!
 Just post your comment/thoughts below.